Grate-Oracle-Lewot/GrateCrystal/README.md

 - Unfought Gym trainers can still be fought after the Leader is defeated
 - Phone contacts who required specific Pokémon in the player's party to be registered no longer have those requirements, but give out lesser sellable items instead of Nuggets
 - After you've fought Sudowoodo, you can return the Squirtbottle to the Flower Shop and get a Sacred Ash in exchange
+- All Kanto Gym Leaders give out TMs when defeated (some of these could already be bought or found earlier, but hey, it's something)
 - No more swarm encounters
 - No more badge boosts (stat-based or type-based)
 - Flame Wheel and Sacred Fire no longer thaw a Frozen user (had to get rid of it for space)